 This fruit can be described as a darker version of a blueberry, although it is much larger.
 A jabuticaba is around the size of a plum and these fruits grow straight on tree trunks.
 All parts of the fruit are edible, although the sweet flesh is much more pleasing to one’s taste buds than the sour skin.
 Jabuticaba is a superfruit that is abundant in Brazil, however, for some reason, we can’t seem to find it in the produce section of US supermarkets.
 The explanation for that is that this delicious fruit is highly perishable.
 The giant berries are only good for a few short days after being harvested.
 Are you burning with the desire to taste this fruit that is bursting with antioxidants?
 Although there are rumors about jabuticaba being imported to Japan and sold there, you will get the most out of your experience by visiting Brazil, the country this detox fruit is indigenous to.

 My Thoughts on Jabuticaba

-Price: I haven't seen fresh jabuticaba at supermarkets, but a liter of jabuticaba juice or drinkable yogurt is fairly affordable.
-You can buy a container for the equivalent of 3-4 USD
+Price: I haven't seen fresh jabuticaba at supermarkets, however, I have seen it growing on trees between August and September in the Southern regions.
+It is also a popular flavour for ice cream and a cone tends to be around 1 USD or less.
+Jabuticaba juice or drinkable yogurt is also available and is fairly affordable.
+You can buy a 1-litre container for the equivalent of 3-4 USD

 If you go to Brazil, you will notice that açaí is absolutely everywhere.
 There are cafés and shops dedicated to the fruit selling anything from açaí ice cream to fruit bowls to even towels and hoodies with “açaí” printed on them.
 As with everything, there are some people who love açaí and others do not care much for it.
 Some people even think that açaí is way too overrated, especially when there are more than three açaí ice stores in extremely close proximity.